-Students enrolled in the full-time, fully funded option participate in a 20-hour per week fellowship, receive a generous stipend, and health insurance subsidy.
-The program also offers a part-time, self-paid model.
+The Ph.D. in Education program offers two formats: part-time and fellowship models.
 Both options are delivered on-campus and will be situated in the framework of collaborative, transformational learning and knowledge generation.
 Small seminars, independent projects, and practicum opportunities are designed for an individualized program.